 - A transition zone of wooded steppes raises poleward due to an increase in precipitation

-- In this zone, some conifers appear but these are very scattered & few in number
+- In this zone, some conifers appear but these are very scattered and few in number

 - The steppe grass is shorter and sparser towards the equator until it merges into the desert with thorny scrub